-Component PASSIVE FIRE PROTECTION SYSTEMS Sub-component Fire Pillow / cushion Need Sealing of penetrations in walls and ceilings Requirement General To current Australian Standards Pillow or block style fire penetration barrier for temporary or permanent fire sealing of penetrations in wall or floor Performance Required Fire Resistance Level to match wall or floor specification in accordance with AS1530.4 with reference to AS4072.1 Installed system must be compliant to BCA Clause C3.15(a) for the service type and size being protected.
-Where required for compliance with this clause, the service shall be wrapped with an appropriate or tested insulating wrapping Installation Install in accordance with manufacturing instruction including any additional requirements to suit the substrate as per manufactures fire test approval Seal any resulting annual gaps between services and the pillows, and the pillows themselves using applicable fire rated sealant for the pillow type Certification As per Work Requirements Penetration sticker installed adjacent to the penetration including following information: Warranty Minimum 7 year written warranty - Penetration seal system.
+Component PASSIVE FIRE PROTECTION SYSTEMS Sub-component Fire Pillow / cushion Need Sealing of penetrations in walls and ceilings Requirement Performance Required Fire Resistance Level to match wall or floor specification in accordance with AS1530.4 with reference to AS4072.1 Installed system must be compliant to BCA Clause C3.15(a) for the service type and size being protected.
+Where required for compliance with this clause, the service shall be wrapped with an appropriate or tested insulating wrapping Install in accordance with manufacturing instruction including any additional requirements to suit the substrate as per manufactures fire test approval Seal any resulting annual gaps between services and the pillows, and the pillows themselves using applicable fire rated sealant for the pillow type Certification As per Work Requirements Penetration sticker installed adjacent to the penetration including following information: Installation Company Installer Date of installation (m/y) FRL ID number Report No. Certificate of compliance Warranty Minimum 7 year written warranty - Penetration seal system.